spkingr/50-android-kotlin-projects-in-100-days/README.md

 * Crop image and get the bitmap data through `FileProvider` in API greater than 24
 * Use view animations, Gson to analysis json string, `indeterminateProgressDialog` and `alert` in anko

-**Realy thanks to the guy in Weixin group: @¸ßÉÐµÄÆòØ¤Íõ×Ó for solving my code problem, while reuse the animation XML will cause wried things!**
+**Realy thanks to the guy in Weixin group: @ï¿½ï¿½ï¿½Ðµï¿½ï¿½ï¿½Ø¤ï¿½ï¿½ï¿½ï¿½ for solving my code problem, while reuse the animation XML will cause wried things!**

 ***
 ## 24. Photo Wall